 What are the alternatives?

-If you think this is a reason to stop birth control, but you do not have a wish to get pregnant any time soon, you might wonder what the alternatives are.
-Luckily, there are other contraceptives that are as effective as birth control pills.
-There are for example ways based on your own cycle and your temperature fluctuations.
+If you think this is a reason to stop birth control, but you don’t have a wish to get pregnant any time soon, you might wonder what the alternatives are.
+Luckily, there are other contraceptives that are as effective as birth control pills, such as measuring your temparture with a Lady-Comp.
 This lady explains everything very well.

 I personally feel much better.
-It is of course a personal decision, but if you decide to stop with the birth control give your body a considerable time to ”detox” and to get back to it old self.
+It’s of course a personal decision, but if you decide to stop with the birth control give your body a considerable time to ”detox” and to get back to it old self.
 I’d love to read your experiences below.